 Problem #1: Multiple handoffs with interviews and callings

 A large portion of a bishopric’s time is spent managing interviews and callings.
 From callings and temple recommends to youth interviews and priesthood ordinations, it seems like there are constantly dozens of interviews and callings to manage.
-Depending on the type of interview or calling, handoffs and coordination is required between the executive secretary, members of the bishopric, stake leaders, and families.
+Depending on the type of interview or calling, handoffs and coordination is required between the executive secretary, members of the bishopric, and families.

 What’s more, with each calling extended there are domino effects of releases and additional callings needed to fill holes.
 Keeping track of all the moving parts and people involved can feel like herding cats.